 The Torment of the Unlikely Frankenstein Monster

 "I sometimes wonder if we are not all wasting our time.
-A man has an abscess, we cut him open and we see the abscess.
-But a sick brain, we open the skull and all we can see is the brain, of the sickness there is no sign."
+A man has an abscess, we cut him open, and we see the abscess.
+But a sick brain, we open the skull, and all we can see is the brain, of the sickness there is no sign."

 A doctor muses this while standing outside the cell of the committed Dr. Brandt.
-The "sickness" of Brandt's brain is connected to the "sickness" of Baron Frankenstein's desire to possess it.
+The "sickness" of Brandt's brain connects to the "sickness" of Baron Frankenstein's desire to possess it.
 Tragically, Frankenstein's theft and transplant of the brain restores Brandt's sanity in a new body - and awakens a horrible sense of loneliness.

 The scene in which Brandt sneaks into his wife's bedroom is a painfully sad one.

 "I am your husband...you'll not recognize my voice because it is the voice of a different person."

 The pain in Brandt's voice, the aforementioned voice of a different person, maintains a tragic sense of sadness.
 Brandt tries to convince his wife he is still alive and lives in the body of another person, but this is pure madness.